 The Governing Body will ensure that they comply with their duties under legislation and that the policies, procedures and training in the school are effective and comply with the law at all times.
-Governors are expected to receive appropriate training on safeguarding at induction that is updated regularly.
-In addition, they should receive information (for example, via emails, e-bulletins and newsletters) on safeguarding and child protection at least annually so that they can demonstrate knowledge of their responsibilities relating to the protection of children, young people and vulnerable adults.
+The Governing Body will also ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training will be regularly updated.
+The Governing Body will be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements.
+Further information can be found at Human Rights | Equality and Human Rights Commission and Equality Act 2010: advice for schools.

+Our governors will do all that they reasonably can to limit children’s exposure to the risks from the school’s IT system.
+As part of this process, our governing body will ensure that the school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+They will ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+Our governing body will consider the age range of our children, the number of children, how often they access the IT system and the proportionality of costs versus safeguarding risks.

 The Governing Body will ensure that the school contributes to inter-agency working in line with statutory guidance “Working Together to Safeguard Children” and that the school’s safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the Southwark Safeguarding Children Partnership (SSCP).

 The Governing Body has formally adopted this policy and will review its contents annually or sooner if any legislative or regulatory changes are notified to it by the designated governor or the headteacher.